A Lower-Bound on the Hochschild Cohomological Dimension: Background

+We remind the reader of a few important algebraic invariants which we will require.
+The reader unfamiliar with certain of these notions from commutative algebra and algebraic geometry is referred to \cite{eisenbud1995commutative,hartshorne1977algebraic} or to \cite{stacks-project}.

-If $A$ is a commutative ring then the $A$-flat dimension $fd_{A}(M)$ of an $A$-module $M$ is the extended natural number $n$, defined as the shortest \textit{length} of a resolution of $M$ by $A$-flat $A$-modules.
-If no such finite $n$ exists $n$ is taken to be $\infty$. \end{defn}
+\begin{defn}[$A$-Flat Dimension] If $A$ is a commutative ring then the $A$-flat dimension $fd_{A}(M)$ of an $A$-module $M$ is the extended natural number $n$, defined as the shortest \textit{length} of a resolution of $M$ by $A$-flat $A$-modules.
+If no such finite $n$ exists $n$ is taken to be $\infty$. \end{defn} We will require the following result, whose proof can be found in \cite{weibel1995introduction,kratsios2015bounding}. \begin{prop} If $n$ is a positive integer and if there exists a regular sequence $x_1,..,x_n$ in $A$ of length $n$ then: \end{prop} One more ingredient related to the flat dimension will soon be needed. \begin{prop} $ $ If $A$ is a commutative ring and ${\mathfrak{m}}$ is a maximal ideal of $A$ then for any $A$-module $M$ $fd_{{{A_{\mathfrak{m}}}}}(M_{\mathfrak{m}})$ is a lower-bound for $fd_{A}(M)$. \end{prop} \begin{defn} $ $ \textbf{${A}$-Projective Dimension}